dcpurton/pdfoverlay/README.md

 Download and unpack `pdfoverlay.zip` from CTAN at https://ctan.org/pkg/pdfoverlay

-Change to the `pdfoverlay` directory, then run
+Change to the `pdfoverlay` directory, then run:

 ```
 tex pdfoverlay.ins
 ```

-to generate `pdfoverlay.sty` and then
+to generate `pdfoverlay.sty` and then run:

 ```
 pdflatex pdfoverlay.dtx